Table Of Contents

 Poisonous Frogs

 AI-generated images are notorious for including intense colors, which can often be a giveaway that they aren’t real.
 But this is only sometimes the case.
 Poisonous frogs are known for vibrant, almost surreal colors and patterns, which may lead one to question even the real photos.
 Vivid subjects can make it difficult to determine whether something is real simply by looking at colors.
+In this case, the AI-generated image is actually more colorful, though that alone may not tell everything.
+Another area you can evaluate is the texture and pattern complexity.
+In the real version, the frog’s spots are much more detailed, whereas the AI version has spots that are much more simplistic.

 Daniel/Adobe Stock; Vaclav/Adobe Stock

-2. Category: Historial Events
+2. Category: Historical Events

 The Titanic

+Historical photos have distinct qualities due to the photographic technology of their time.
+When reviewing these images, look for signs of aging, such as fading or sepia tones, and the style of photography prevalent during that era.
+AI-generated images may not accurately replicate these.
 This comparison is a more obvious one to distinguish, but the AI-generated Titanic still presents visual anomalies worth noting.
 For example, look at the difference in the ship itself.
 The Titanic had one mast and four chimneys, as pictured in the real photo, while the AI-generated image shows a ship with three masts and three chimneys.
 While you may not know this information off the top of your head, a simple comparison search online would reveal these details.
 The AI-generated image also contains inconsistencies in the light and shadow.
 You’ll see the front of the ship appears to block the sun’s rays, but these rays reappear in the middle of this ship even as the sun remains behind it.

 RobinsonIcious/Adobe Stock; nyiragongo/Adobe Stock